Activities in Sutton Park

 Golf Practice In the interest of public safety and the enjoyment of Sutton Park by other park users, golf practice is not allowed outside the area occupied by the golf courses.

 Sutton Park boasts a model aircraft Flying Field.
 The field is accessed from the Boldmere Gate.
 Follow the road up a gentle hill until a crossroads is reached, and then turn left and go down the hill; the field is located on the right hand side.
 There are restrictions in place which must to adhered to by all flyers, who must be members of the Sutton Park Model Aero Club.
 The rules for flying will be found on their web site.
-IC powered devices may only be flown:

 Two orienteering courses are established in the park.
 Although they are designed for more advanced orienteers, they are used by people at all levels of proficiency.
 A closed season operates for organized orienteering events between 1 April and 1 September, to prevent any undue disturbance to wildlife.